-A continued development of vocal skills in a group format.
-Emphasis is placed on further development of solo voice techniques, practice skills, and performance approaches in various music styles.
-The international phonetic alphabet is introduced.
+Continued development of vocal skills in a group format.
+Emphasis is placed on further development of solo voice techniques, practice skills, and performance approaches in various musical styles.
+Further work with the international phonetic alphabet.

 Course Student Learning Outcomes (from course outline of record)